Tokyo Olympiad: Controversy

 Ichikawa's vision of the Tokyo Olympics was controversial at the time as it was the opposite of what the Japanese government wanted and expected of the film.
-Ichikawa presented a film which was very much a cinematic and artistic recording of the events, more concerned with the athletes and spectators, than the straight-forward journalistic, historical recording that was expected by its financiers.
+Ichikawa presented a film which was very much a cinematic and artistic recording of the events, more concerned with the athletes and spectators, than the straightforward journalistic, historical recording that was expected by its financiers.
 As a result, the Japanese Olympic Committee forced Ichikawa to re-edit the picture to better suit their requirements, with the final, re-edited, version clocking in at 93 minutes rather than the original's 165 minutes.

 Release

 Tokyo Olympiad was released theatrically in Japan on 20 March 1965 where it was distributed by Toho.
 It had its original 165-minute runtime and included an intermission.

 The film was released in the United States on 20 October 1965, in its edited format with a 93-minute runtime, by Pan-World Film Exchange and Jack Douglas Enterprises, and with an added English language narration.
 The film was later reissued in 1984 by Janus Films and Night Kitchen, Inc. with English subtitles at the original 165-minute runtime.

-A 125-minute cut of the film with English narration is available to view on Youtube via the official Olympics channel.
+A 125-minute cut of the film with English narration is available to view on YouTube via the official Olympics channel.
 It is titled The Complete Tokyo 1964 Olympics Film although this version is nearly 45 minutes shorter than the original release.

 As of 2020, a restored, full and unedited version of the original Japanese release is available to view on the Olympic Channel's own website.